 High blood pressure

-Your transplant team will instruct you on who to call right away if any of these symptoms occur.
+Your transplant team will instruct you on who to call right away if any of these symptoms happen.

 Living with a transplant is a lifelong process.
-Medications must be given that trick the immune system so it will not attack the transplanted organ.
-Other medications must be given to prevent side effects of the antirejection medications, such as infection.
+Medicines must be given that trick the immune system so it will not attack the transplanted organ.
+Other medicines must be given to prevent side effects of the antirejection medicines, such as infection.
 Frequent visits to and contact with the transplant team are essential.
 Knowing the signs of organ rejection and watching for them on a daily basis are critical.

 Every person is different and every transplant is different.
-The new antirejection medications that are being approved are very exciting.
-Results improve continually as doctors and scientists learn more about how the body deals with transplanted organs and search for ways to improve the success of transplantation.
+The new antirejection medicines that are being approved are very exciting.
+Results improve continually as healthcare providers and scientists learn more about how the body deals with transplanted organs and search for ways to improve the success of transplantation.